 Bertie Carvel (Jonathan Strange), Eddie Marsan (Gilbert Norrell), Marc Warren (The Gentleman), Alice Englert (Lady Emma Pole), Ariyon Bakare (Stephen Black), Charlotte Riley (Arabella Strange), Enzo Cilenti (John Childermass), Samuel West (Sir Walter Pole), Vincent Franklin (Christopher Drawlight), John Heffernan (Henry Lascelles), Edward Hogg (John Segundus), Brian Pettifer (Honeyfoot), Paul Kaye (Vinculus), Ronan Vibert (Lord Wellington), Lucinda Dryzek (Flora Greysteel), Jamie Parker (Major Grant), Clive Mantle (Dr Greysteel), Edward Petherbridge (King George III), Richard Durden (Lord Liverpool), John Sessions (John Murray), Vernon Dobtcheff (Laurence Strange), Phoebe Nicholls (Mrs Wintertowne), Niall Grieg Fulton (John Uskglass, The Raven King), Flip Webster (Mrs Delgado)

 England in the early 19th Century.
-John Segundus, member of the York Society of Magicians, is ridiculed when he asks his fellows why magic has not been practiced in England in three hundred years and is told that all that is left is theoretical magic.
+John Segundus is ridiculed when he asks his fellow members of the York Society of Magicians why magic has not been practiced in England in three hundred years.
+He is told that all that is left is theoretical magic.
 He is determined to find books on real magic but discovers that all of these have been brought by Gilbert Norrell.
-He tracks Norrell down who confirms that he is a practical magician and offers a demonstration to the sceptical Society in which he brings the statues in a cathedral to life.
+Norrell confirms that he is a practical magician and offers a demonstration to the sceptical Society in which he brings the statues in a cathedral to life.
 This causes a sensation and is reported up and down the country.
 Mr Norrell moves to London where he is determined to bring about a restoration of English magic and aid in the war effort against the French.
 Failing to be taken seriously, he offers aid to Lord Walter Pole, a Member of Parliament, whose fiancee Emma has just died.
-To raise her from the dead, Norrell is forced to make a deal with a fairy that he conjures.
-In return, the fairy asks that it is entitled to half of Emma’s life – what Norrell does not realise after the bargain is made is that he has been tricked and the fairy snatches Emma away to his kingdom of Lost Hope by night, leaving her in this world by day.
+To raise Emma from the dead, Norrell is forced to make a deal with a fairy that he conjures.
+In return, the fairy asks that it is entitled to half of Emma’s life – what Norrell does not realise is that he has been tricked and the fairy snatches Emma away to his kingdom of Lost Hope by night, leaving her in this world by day.
 This soon causes Emma to descend into madness.
 Meanwhile, Jonathan Strange has inherited his father’s estate.
 His love Arabella implores him to find a career so that he can marry her.
 Jonathan chooses that of a magician and is astonished when he has some effect.
 He travels to London to become Mr Norrell’s pupil.
 The two strike up a friendship but disagree over Jonathan’s certainty that English magic derives from the legendary Raven King and Norrell’s dismissal of this as of any importance.
 Jonathan is recruited to join the war effort and travels to Europe to aid Lord Wellington in the struggle against Napoleon.
 There, away from the tradition-based spells of Mr Norrell, he begins to discover his own wild magic and has great success.
-His return to England causes a bitter rift between him and Mr Norrell over the importance of The Raven King.
+His return to England causes a bitter rift between him and Mr Norrell.
 Norrell seeks to stop Jonathan’s efforts to publish his own book about magic, while Jonathan determines to open the lost King’s Roads hidden behind the mirrors and tame a fairy.
-Meanwhile, his deal with the fairy has come back to haunt Mr Norrell as the fairy sets his sights on stealing Arabella away from Jonathan.
+Meanwhile, Mr Norrell’s deal with the fairy comes back to haunt as the fairy sets his sights on stealing Arabella away from Jonathan.

 I am happy to go out on a limb and say that Susanna Clarke kicks J.K.
 Rowling out of the ring.
 Rowling writes glorified children’s books that somehow ended up being acclaimed by adult audiences who thought their contrived writing and increasingly bloated prose was classic literature.
 Clarke writes everything that Rowling does with finesse and elegance.
 Rowling has put little thought into her magic – it has a randomness that comes from her making it up as she went along such that you wonder how anything could work in this world when anything is possible; Clarke creates a magic where much may be possible but it is buried in antiquity.

-The book’s success has attracted attention from filmmakers.
-New Line Cinema acquired the rights in 2004 but, like other massive sized classic works such as War and Peace (1869), The Lord of the Rings, Dune (1965) and Stephen King’s The Stand (1977), the sheer size of the story proves daunting to the task of trimming it down to easy digestibility for the multiplex crowds who are presumed to be in eminent danger of revolting should a film ever exceed two-and-a-half hours in length.
+The book’s success attracted attention from filmmakers.
+New Line Cinema acquired the rights in 2004 but, like other massive sized classic works such as War and Peace (1869), The Lord of the Rings, Dune (1965) and Stephen King’s The Stand (1977), the sheer size of the story proved a daunting task to trim down to easy digestibility for the multiplex crowds who are presumed to be in eminent danger of revolting should a film ever exceed two-and-a-half hours in length.
 Nor does one suspect that the target audience for the book would be the same multiplex crowd that flock to Harry Potter and The Lord of the Rings; what we have is more the fantasy equivalent of a Georgian costume drama.
 Thus the tv mini-series adaptation it gets here seems the best place for it.